ckarnell/history-traverse/README.md

 # Usage

 The default mappings are `<c-m>` to go back to the most previous buffer, and `<c-n>` to go to the next.
-Both of these mappings can be easily changed (see settings below).
-Note that the `<c-m>` default will also override your carriage return mapping so you'll want to change that if you use `<cr>` for something else (see settings below).
+Both of these mappings can be easily changed.
+Note that the `<c-m>` default will also override your carriage return mapping so you'll want to change that if you use `<cr>` for something else.

 # Settings
 ```vim